aliraza011/aliraza011.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Senior Scientist| Artificial Intellignce for Security and Pirvacy
+subtitle: Senior Scientist| Artificial Intelligence for Security and Privacy

 profile:
   align: right